 - Completely support the individual to speak about his or her emotions, feelings and thoughts at all times without having judgment.
 It’s important for the individual to feel comfortable discussing any worries freely and truthfully without feeling the desire to hide or cover them up.

 Anosognosia, and other elements of Alzheimer’s disease, such as sundowning, challenging behaviors, wandering, and aggression, can be extremely overwhelming, both for the individual fighting these issues and his or her loved ones.
 It is necessary for family to search out a strong network of support and to educate themselves as much as possible in regards to the disease and suggestions for coping.
 It’s also important for family caregivers to reserve plenty of time for self-care.

-Contact Advanced Home Healthcare’s Burlington dementia care experts for further suggestions about effectively handling the effects of Alzheimer’s disease, such as anosognosia, to let your senior loved one experience the best possible quality of life consistently.
+Contact Advanced Home Healthcare, the dementia care experts, for further suggestions about effectively handling the effects of Alzheimer’s disease, such as anosognosia, to let your senior loved one experience the best possible quality of life consistently.
 We partner with families to offer safe, skilled respite care services, enabling family caregivers the opportunity to step away for a length of time to rest and revitalize.
 Whether the need is for a few hours each week or full-time, around-the-clock caregiving, we’re available to assist.
-Check out our full service area and call us at 800.791.7785 to learn more about our dementia care and home care services or to arrange for a free in-home consultation.
+Check out our full service area and call us at 800.791.7785 to learn more about our Burlington dementia care and the communities we serve and to arrange for a free in-home consultation.